Floaters and Flashes

 Through a dilated eye exam, one of our retina specialists can determine the cause of your symptoms and advise you about your treatment options.

-Moore Eye Institute’s Dr. Leonard Ginsburg, Dr. Hilary Brader, and Dr. Deepika Malik are expert retina specialists who help patients with flashes and floaters preserve and make the most of their precious vision.
+Moore Eye Institute’s Dr. Leonard Ginsburg, Dr. Shyam Kodati, and Dr. Joshua Steiner are expert retina specialists who help patients with flashes and floaters preserve and make the most of their precious vision.

 What are Floaters?